Hotels in Malaga

 Malaga's love affair with museums is love at first sight.
 Its Centro de Arte Contemporáneo has been programming unconventional exhibitions for two decades, and at the Museo Carmen Thyssen Málaga, you can enjoy Andalusian landscape painting.
 Make time to visit some of them.
 Or do you want to leave without seeing what's going on inside the Malaga Pompidou Centre?

 And yes, if anyone in Malaga deserves a special mention, it is Pablo Picasso.
+Pablo Picasso was a pioneering Spanish artist and sculptor, renowned for co-founding the Cubist movement and his influential contributions to 20th-century art.
+Born in 1881, his innovative approach and prolific career left an indelible mark on the art world.
 The artist from Malaga has a museum dedicated to him, the Picasso Museum.
 Go to the Buenavista Palace.
 There you can take a stroll through a selection of works that will give you an idea of the almost 80 years of work by the painter and sculptor.

 One for the beach coming up near our family hotel in Malaga

 This is an urban beach where you can enjoy all kinds of leisure options: floating platforms for the more intrepid, beach bars for the fun-loving, and children's play areas to keep the kids entertained.
+Malaga's beaches provide a picturesque setting for relaxation and water activities, making them a key attraction for locals and tourists alike.
 In the meantime, you can order another cold fish at a restaurant on the Paseo Marítimo.

 Ah, in June, July and August, in the evenings, there is a summer cinema programme.
+Malaga's summer cinema programs feature open-air screenings in iconic locations like the Alcazaba fortress and the Cervantes Theatre.
+These events, often organized by the city and film festivals, showcase a diverse selection of films, ranging from classics to contemporary releases.
 As if Malaga on its own wasn't already enough of a film.

 What kind of getaway do you prefer?
 Exploring a big city, relaxing by the sea, savoring local cuisine, immersing yourself in art and culture, or simply disconnecting.
 You choose the destination, and we provide you with accommodation.